thofisch/doc-api/api_notes.md

 Hint: Please note that the compatibility guarantees are for the "on the wire" format.
 Binary or source compatibility of code generated from an API definition is not covered by these rules.
 If client implementations update their generation process to a new version of the API definition, it has to be expected that code changes are necessary.

-## Should: Prefer Compatible Extensions
+### SHOULD:: Prefer Compatible Extensions

 API designers should apply the following rules to evolve RESTful APIs for services in a backward-compatible way:

 - Add only optional, never mandatory fields.
 - Never change the semantic of fields (e.g. changing the semantic from customer-number to customer-id, as both are different unique customer keys)
-Input fields may have (complex) constraints being validated via server-side business logic. - - Never change the validation logic to be more restrictive and make sure that all constraints a clearly defined in description.
+- Input fields may have (complex) constraints being validated via server-side business logic. - - Never change the validation logic to be more restrictive and make sure that all constraints a clearly defined in description.
 - Enum ranges can be reduced when used as input parameters, only if the server is ready to accept and handle old range values too.
 Enum range can be reduced when used as output parameters.
 - Enum ranges cannot not be extended when used for output parameters — clients may not be prepared to handle it.
 However, enum ranges can be extended when used for input parameters.
 - Support redirection in case an URL has to change (301 Moved Permanently).

-## Must: Prepare Clients To Not Crash On Compatible API Extensions
+### MUST: Prepare Clients To Not Crash On Compatible API Extensions

 Service clients should apply the robustness principle:

 - Be conservative with API requests and data passed as input, e.g. avoid to exploit definition eficits like passing megabytes for strings with unspecified maximum length.
 - Be tolerant in processing and reading data of API responses, more specifically...

 Service clients must be prepared for compatible API extensions of service providers: